bardy18/abi-market-data/README.md

 - Sights and Magazines have the most items

 ### Accuracy
-- Press `C` when items are fully loaded and visible
+- Click the preview window when items are fully loaded and visible
-- A "PROCESSING..." overlay appears immediately when you press `C`
+- A "PROCESSING..." overlay appears immediately when you click
 - Watch for green borders on newly captured items
-- Light blue borders mean you've already captured those items - safe to scroll past
+- Orange borders mean you've already captured those items - safe to scroll past
 - Processing time displayed shows OCR was completed

 ### Coverage